 The following adverse reactions have been identified during postapproval use of Viibryd.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to estimate their frequency or establish a causal relationship to drug exposure.
 These events include:

-General Disorders and administrative site conditions - irritability
+General Disorders and administration site conditions - irritability

 Psychiatric Disorders - hallucinations, suicide attempt, suicidal ideation